House of Bjälbo: Rise to royalty

-Members of the house reigned as kings Sweden until 1364.
-From 1319 to 1387, kings of Norway.
-The last king from the House of Bjälbo was Olaf II, the King of Denmark from 1376 to 1387; the last male member, descended from the deposed Valdemar, died a few years later.
-Almost all subsequent monarchs of Sweden, Norway and Denmark trace cognatic descent from the House of Bjälbo.
+Members of the house reigned as kings of Sweden until 1364 and as kings of Norway from 1319 to 1387.
+The last reigning monarch of the House of Bjälbo was Olaf II, king of Denmark and Norway, who died in 1387.
+The last male member of the house, descended from the deposed Valdemar, died a few years later.
+Although the dynasty ceased to rule Scandinavia in the 14th century, its descendants continued through female lines.
+Euphemia of Sweden, a granddaughter of King Magnus III, was an ancestor of Christian I of Denmark, from whom the later Oldenburg and Glücksburg monarchs of Denmark and Norway descended.